A Bootstrap Lasso + Partial Ridge Method to Construct Confidence Intervals for Parameters in High-dimensional Sparse Linear Models: Introduction

-\hanzhongg{According to the simulation studies in \JL{an independent assessment} \cite{Nicolai2014}, \JL{our previous method} Bootstrap Lasso+OLS produces \JL{confidence intervals with} comparable coverage probabilities and lengths \JL{as} compared \JL{with} other existing \JL{methods} when \JL{the} beta-min condition \JL{holds}. \JL{Bootstrap Lasso+OLS} is built on top of \JL{canonical statistical techniques: the Bootstrap, the Lasso and the OLS, which are all well known to a broad audience and hence easily accessible to data scientists.} However, as aforementioned, \JL{a main drawback} of Bootstrap Lasso+OLS is the \JL{rather restrictive} beta-min condition, \JL{which makes it produce confidence intervals for small but nonzero coefficients with poor coverage probabilities (e.g., $95\%$ confidence intervals with coverage probabilities lower than $50\%$).
-The reason is that these small coefficients are seldom selected by the Lasso and hence not refitted by the OLS, resulting in zero coefficient estimates in most Bootstrap runs.
-Therefore, their confidence intervals produced by Bootstrap Lasso+OLS have close to zero lengths and coverage probabilities (e.g., confidence intervals $[0,0]$ in extreme cases).
-Intuitively, it seems advantageous to adopt a different second-step procedure after the Lasso to replace the OLS.
-Ideally this procedure should put no penalty on the selected coefficients by the Lasso to reduce the bias and have a small but nonzero $l_2$ penalty on the unselected coefficients to recover the small but nonzero ones.
-Here, we name this estimator as Lasso+Partial Ridge (LPR), which will be consistently used throughout the reminder of this paper.}}
+\hanzhongg{According to the results of simulation studies in \JL{an independent assessment} \citep{Nicolai2014}, the bootstrap lasso+ols method produces \JL{confidence intervals with} coverage probabilities and lengths that are comparable \JL{with} those of other existing \JL{methods} when \JL{the} beta-min condition \JL{holds}. \JL{Bootstrap lasso+ols} is built on three \JL{canonical statistical techniques (i.e., the bootstrap, lasso, and OLS), all of which are well known to a broad audience and, hence, easily accessible to data scientists.} However, as mentioned, \JL{the main drawback} of bootstrap lasso+ols is the \JL{rather restrictive} beta-min condition, which results in poor coverage probabilities for the confidence intervals of small, but nonzero coefficients (e.g., $95\%$ confidence intervals with coverage probabilities lower than $50\%$).
+This is because these small coefficients are seldom selected by the lasso and, hence, are not refitted by the OLS, resulting in coefficient estimates of zero in most bootstrap runs.
+Therefore, the confidence intervals produced by bootstrap lasso+ols have lengths and coverage probabilities that are close to zero.
+Intuitively, it seems advantageous to adopt a different second-step procedure after the lasso to replace the OLS.
+Ideally, this procedure should not place a penalty on the coefficients selected by the lasso, in order to reduce the bias.
+However, it should place a small, but nonzero $l_2$ penalty on the unselected coefficients in order to recover them.
+We call this the LPR estimator.} An independent work by \cite{Gao2017} proposes a post-selection ridge estimator similar to our LPR estimator.
+However, their aim is to improve the prediction performance, which they do by adding a thresholding step. \cite{Lava} proposes a penalization-based estimation strategy called Lava to deal with ``sparse + dense" coefficients.
+However, they also focus on improving the prediction performance rather than the quality of the inference.